OpenSees/OpenSeesDocumentation/source/user/pythonInstall.rst

 Python Install
 ==============

-There are two different Python packages that can be used to use OpenSees from Python:
+There are two packages that can be used to install OpenSees from Python:

-1. `openseespy <https://pypi.org/project/openseespy>`_ is a Python package developed at Oregon State University which provides Python bindings that are designed to feel like Tcl.
+1. `openseespy <https://pypi.org/project/openseespy>`_ is a Python package developed by Dr. Zhu and Prof. Scott at Oregon State University which provides Python bindings that are designed to feel like Tcl.
-2. `opensees <https://pypi.org/project/opensees>`_ is a Python package developed at UC Berkeley which leverages the new OpenSeesRT interpreter architecture to provide both a Tcl interpreter and natural Python interpreter simultaneously.
+2. `sees <https://pypi.org/project/sees>`_ is a Python package developed by a team of researchers at UC Berkeley which exposes the new OpenSeesRT interpreter architecture to provide both a Tcl interpreter and natural Python interpreter simultaneously.

+Both packages are actively developed through the central `OpenSees GitHub repository <https://github.com/OpenSees/OpenSees>`_.

 Once `Python <https://python.org>`_ is installed, both packages can be installed using ``pip`` on Windows, Mac, or a Linux operating system.